-Our NEOs for fiscal year 2018 were as follows, who are comprised of (1) our principal executive officer and (2) our other executive officers:
+Our NEOs for fiscal year 2019 were as follows, who are comprised of (1) our principal executive officer, (2) our next two most highly compensated executive officers who were serving as executive officers as of December 31, 2019, and (3) a former executive officer:

-- · Darrin R. Uecker, our chief executive officer and president and a director; - Brian B. Dow, our chief financial officer, senior vice president finance and administration, treasurer and secretary; and - · Edward A. Ebbers, our executive vice president and general manager, dermatology.
+- · Darrin R. Uecker, our chief executive officer and president and a director; - · Sandra A. Gardiner, our chief financial officer, executive vice president finance and administration, treasurer and secretary; - Brian B. Dow, our former chief financial officer, senior vice president finance and administration, treasurer and secretary; and - · Edward A. Ebbers, our executive vice president and general manager, dermatology.